 Learn more about how to install WordPress at their full installation guide.

 A theme is a collection of template files that give your website an atheistically pleasing look.
-WordPress comes with a few default options but they aren’t very attractive, so you’ll want to find one that fits your brand and needs.
+WordPress comes with a few default options but they aren’t very attractive, so you’ll want to find a podcast website template that fits your brand and needs.

 Once you’ve chosen a theme, you’ll need to install it.
 You’ll do this under Appearances > Themes in your WordPress dashboard.
 Click Add New, then Upload Theme, and find the theme files of your computer.